robertklep/socks-proxy/README.md

 node proxy --help
 ```

-*NB:* if you don't provide a whitelist (using `-w` or `--whitelist`), the
+*NB:* if you don't provide a whitelist (using `-w/--whitelist` or
-proxy will allow everyone on the Interweb to use it.
-You really want to
+`-W/--whitelist-file`), the proxy will allow everyone on the Interweb to
-always use this option.
+use it.
+You really want to always use this option.

 ## HTTPS